by Kevin Newhard

-Fatherhood to me is a chance to mold this Nation, as well as, the world.
-Too much now-a-days people look to athletes or famous people to be the hero’s for there kids.
+Fatherhood is a chance to mold this Nation as well as the world.
+People often look to athletes or famous people to be the heroes for their kids.
 My opinion?
-That is the place of both parents and it is a very important roll that a father should take up.
+That is the place of both parents and it is an important role that a father should take up.

-Teach them the importance of being apart of something that is bigger than themselves.
-Instill love of country in them.
+Teach them the importance of being a part of something bigger than themselves.
+Instill a love of country in them.
 Teach them it is their duty to be a patriot.

-This will flow over in to their everyday life.
-To treat others they way they wish to be treated.
-To stand up for the innocent and the weak.
-To never leave a fallen comrade and never leave a fellow American behind.
-Teach them the price that is paid for freedom which will in turn make them thankful for what they have and the opportunity’s that this country holds for them.
+This will flow over into their everyday lives.
+They will learn to treat others the way they wish to be treated, to stand up for the innocent and the weak, to never leave a fallen comrade, or a fellow American behind.
+Teach them the price that is paid for freedom, which will in turn make them thankful for what they have and the opportunities that this country holds for them.
 Teach them that doing the right thing means just this: doing the right thing even when no one is looking and sometimes when you do the right thing, you do it by yourself.

 Imagine if our kids were raised in the same manner.
 There would be no racism.
 There would be no homeless; no one left behind.
 They would know from a very young age that words like honor, integrity, and selflessness do in fact mean something.
-That these are qualities that a leader lives by and in turn they will be leaders themselves if they live their life for something bigger than themselves.
+They would know these are qualities a leader lives by and will be leaders themselves if they live their life for something bigger than themselves.

 They don’t have to serve in the military to be leaders in this world.